rikluost/WX_Bot/README.md

 External actions are user defined functions written in python.
 Only one action, **action_wx**, is required.
 It is split in two separate functionalities here: **actions.py** which receives slots: **wx_type, city & forecast_period** from Rasa.
 It then queries the weather data for specific city from **wx.py** where a function **wx_city(city)** is defined.
 The function returns the weather data for a specific city in OpenWeatherMap onecall json format to **action_wx**, which then parses it and forms a response sentense to be passed back to Rasa.

 The user intents, stories and rules are used for training the NLP model.
-These intent examples cover tens of possible examples, explaining to the model how to find the values for the three slots and which intent the user has.
+These intent examples cover tens of different ways of asking questions, and explaining to the model how to find the values for the three slots and what is the intent the user has.
 The stories contain the conversation flows and rules that will stop any conversation and force a different path.

 ## Installation